Widespread microbial invasion of the chorioamniotic membranes is a consequence and not a cause of intra-amniotic infection

 16S rRNA, Amniotic fluid, Chorioamnionitis, Fluorescent in situ hybridization, Intra-amniotic infection, Polymerase chain reaction

 Digital Object Identifier (DOI)

 Kim, Mi Jeong; Romero, Roberto; Gervasi, Maria Teresa; Kim, Jung Sun; Yoo, Wonsuk; Lee, Deug Chan; Mittal, Pooja; Erez, Offer; Kusanovic, Juan Pedro; Hassan, Sonia S.; and Kim, Chong Jai, "Widespread microbial invasion of the chorioamniotic membranes is a consequence and not a cause of intra-amniotic infection" (2009).
-Neurobiology.
+Translational Neuroscience.
 916.